RatkoR/laravel-crate.io/README.md

 **Note**: crate-pdo now allows saving of objects into string fields.

-So if you have a User object with `name` field set as string and if you do:
+If you have a User object with `name` field set as string and if you do:

 ```
 $foo = new stdClass();